Writing a recruiter performance review is an opportunity to highlight achievements, encourage growth, and set the stage for future success.

 These can include the number and quality of candidates sourced, the success rate of placements, the satisfaction levels of hiring managers and candidates, and the recruiter’s ability to maintain a robust talent pipeline.

-How to write a performance review?
+How to write a good performance review?

 To ensure a productive recruiter performance review, consider these essential strategies: